Flux CORAL-2 Administration

 Rabbits

-To configure Flux with rabbits, see Configuring Flux with Rabbits.
+To configure Flux with rabbits, see flux-config-rabbit(5).

 Rabbit jobs may sometimes become stuck in the CLEANUP state, while they wait for kubernetes to report that rabbit file systems have unmounted and cleaned up.